I Reviewed G2’s 7 Best Operating Systems for Work and Play

 What G2 users like about RHEL:

 “RHEL is the best Linux OS environment anybody can use in their enterprise environments.
-Mostly because of the support and the security they provide, it frequently provides patches for all the identified bugs.
+Mostly because of the support and security they provide, it frequently releases patches for all identified bugs.
 It can be used to deploy, test, and modify any kind of Linux-based package easily.
 You can deploy this OS using very low hardware resources, and if you are a CLI lover, this is the product you need to choose.”

 - RHEL Review, Dulana R.